-- Try removing and reinserting the card. - Try inserting the card in the other card slot to check the connector. - Try removing a PC card from the other card slot, if another card is present. - For a data storage card, check that you're using the correct drive letter. - If a data storage card doesn't work properly, check if it has a write-protect switch and that it is set properly. - Shut down Windows, then reset the OmniBook.
+- · Try removing and reinserting the card. - Try inserting the card in the other card slot to check the connector. - Try removing a PC card from the other card slot, if another card is present. - For a data storage card, check that you're using the correct drive letter. - If a data storage card doesn't work properly, check if it has a write-protect switch and that it is set properly. - Shut down Windows, then reset the OmniBook. - If a modem card doesn't work properly, in Windows Help use the modem troubleshooter. - In Device Manager, check the settings for the PC card.
+Look for conflicts with other devices.